-While you may see the term “skills gap” thrown around a lot on LinkedIn, it’s more than a snappy phrase – it’s a problem so significant that it’s been identified by the US Chamber of Commerce.
+While you may see the term “skills gap” thrown around a lot on LinkedIn, it’s more than a snappy phrase.
+In fact, the US Chamber of Commerce has identified a significant shortage of soft skills in the workplace.
 The skills gap is defined as the difference between the skills that candidates have and the skills that employers are looking for.
-The most prominent area of this issue is the soft skills gap; that is, the gap concerning skills related to personal and social behaviors, communication, and self-management.
+The importance of soft skills has become a prominent area of concern for employers, as this issue has created a soft skills gap in the talent pool.
+That is the gap concerning skills related to personal and social behaviors, communication, and self-management.

 While there are many contributing factors, a recent survey found that 60% of managers feel that candidates entering the workforce need to focus on improving critical thinking and problem-solving skills.
 Another survey reports that managers are underwhelmed by candidates’ lack of creativity and innovative thinking.